louisfaury/cruxponent/content/post/mdp_basics_3.md

 and forming the stationary policy $\pi^\star = (d^\star , d^\star, \ldots)$.

 {{% toggle_block background-color="#CBE4FE" title="Note" %}}
-Remember that we impose a component-wise partial ordering for vectors--the above maximisation program must be carried out component by component.
+Remember that we impose a component-wise partial ordering for vectors.
+The above maximisation program must therefore be carried out component by component.
 {{% /toggle_block %}}
 <br>